-Since most of the claims have low or moderate MDR, the robust amount of data available enables direct fitting of distributions to data in this MDR range.
+Since most of the claims have low or moderate MDR (Coverage A MDR is less than 8% for 99% of straight-line wind claims and less than 2% for hail claims), the robust amount of data available enables direct fitting of distributions to data in this MDR range.
 In other MDR ranges, extrapolation of the distribution parameters was used to fit basic summary statistics of these data, such as the standard deviation and coefficient of variation.
 Although ground-up losses have been reconstructed by adding back the effective deductible to the claim amount, censored claims do not exist in the dataset, and their ground-up losses cannot be reconstructed.
-Therefore, special attention was paid to censored claims79 using advanced statistical estimation techniques based on the Kaplan-Meier method (Kaplan and Meier, 1958).
-The fitted distributions are shown in Figure 119 for various MDRs.
+Therefore, special attention was paid to censored claims82 using advanced statistical estimation techniques based on the Kaplan-Meier method (Kaplan and Meier, 1958).
+The fitted distributions are shown in Figure 153 for various MDRs.
 Note that the tails of the fitted distribution match the heavy tails of the claims at higher damage ratios, whereas the small differences at low damage ratios can be attributed to the correction for the censored claims and smoothly-transitioning distributions.

-Figure 119.
+Figure 153.
 Smoothed parametric fit of residential Coverage A distributions to claims data Source: Verisk